Medicare Part D Prescription Drug Coverage: What Is & Isn't Covered

 While Medicare Prescription Drug Plan (Part D) is drug coverage for all Medicare beneficiaries, not all prescription drugs are covered equally.
 On this page, we’ll help answer some vital Part D questions.
 What is Medicare Part D coverage?
 What drugs are covered by Medicare Part D?
 What are drug tiers?

 Medicare Part D offers prescription drug plans that cover both generic and brand-name drugs.
-Each policy has a standard level of coverage and its formulary lists.
-Prescription drug costs and availability may vary based on your Part D plan, insurer and location.
-All plans must offer the same drug categories, but drug brand names vary based on the formularies.
+Prescription drug costs and availability may vary based on each plan’s formulary, or list of covered medications.

 You can get Medicare Part D coverage by: